Tech Levels: A Comparison

 SWN’s tech levels are tied to its future history in which the wondrous “Pretech” era collapsed, and space colonies cobbled together “Postech” in the wake of the disaster.
 It’s short and sweet, but compresses all historical technology (and then some) into TLs 1-3.

-Traveller Tech Levels
+Cepheus Tech Levels

 Adapted from the Cepheus Engine SRD.